 If your children are learning from home

-As State Governments make announcements about Term 2, and some families consider the possibility of keeping their children home, many parents are feeling confused, worried and conflicted about home responsibilities, jobs, and family health.
+As State Governments make announcements and provide updates about COVID-19, and some families consider the possibility of keeping their children home, many parents are feeling confused, worried and conflicted about home responsibilities, jobs, and family health.
 If you are facing the possibility of keeping you child/ren home during the coming weeks, we recommend you read this letter from a school principal.
 Be reassured that if your children stay home during these unprecedented times, you are not expected to become a professional teacher.

 “Home-schooling” is a conscious choice by parents, involving rigorous planning and an application/accreditation process here in Australia.
 As Catriona Golding said in her article, “Stop Trying to be Superheroes” this is not home-schooling.
 This pandemic is an unprecedented emergency situation impacting the whole world.
 Don’t worry about them falling behind academically – every single kid is in this boat and they will all be okay because they have you.

 With that in mind, here are some tips and helpful resources to help you over the coming weeks:

 Check out the Department of Education collaboration Learning Together, which contains resources and advice for parents, carers and families to support a child’s learning.

 Keeping a routine for children at home will keep them to cope with the transition from being at school five days a week to at home seven days a week.
 This article provides some great tips on how to keep a daily routine and ideas on how to keep your children entertained, including:

 - Replicating your child’s school routine as much as possible (such as keeping the same time for ‘recess’ and lunch)

 - Make a screen time routine (and carefully limit screen time to avoid overload)